 In May 2013, Matt Cutts – head of Google’s Webspam team – gave us a vague but clear warning that another round of algorithms had shaken up the Googlesphere once again; to be known as Penguin 2.0.
-While the first Penguin update in April 2012 marked the beginning of the ‘over-optimisation’ penalties; Penguin 2.0 dives even deeper, targeting the entire process of ‘over-optimisation.’
+While the first Penguin update in April 2012 marked the beginning of the ‘over-optimization’ penalties; Penguin 2.0 dives even deeper, targeting the entire process of ‘over-optimization.’
 This latest update, not only focuses on your website, but also challenges the quality and relevance to every link pointing back to it.

 Here’s Matt’s Video in case you missed it.

-What is Over-Optimisation?
+What is Over-Optimization?

 Answer is…everything and anything that is forced, shoved, or stuffed with the goal of manipulating Search Engines’ rankings.
-Penguin 2.0 takes it a step further and not only penalises for an over-optimised page on your website, but also measures offsite pages that are pointing to you as well.
+Penguin 2.0 takes it a step further and not only penalizes for an over-optimized page on your website, but also measures offsite pages that are pointing to you as well.
 They are ‘grading’ you on the quality of the website hosting the link, the relevance of the website hosting the link and, most importantly, on the ENTIRE copy that the link originates from.
 This includes, but is not limited to, exact match anchor text and ‘keyword rich’ text within the content.